 - Certificate in Couples Counselling.

-In addition I invest between 30 and 40 hours per year on continued professional development to maintain and broaden my skills and interests through workshops and confrences which have included:
+In addition I invest over 45 hours per year on continued professional development to maintain and broaden my skills and interests through workshops and conferences which have included:

 - Working with Diversity.